-The Diversify Master Naturalist program is a collaboration between University of Illinois Natural Resources and Environmental Sciences Department, Illinois Extension, and the Office of the Vice Chancellor for Diversity, Equity & Inclusion.
-The program is designed to make the Master Naturalist program more inclusive for all residents of Illinois through:
+The Diversify Master Naturalist program is an initiative designed to make the Master Naturalist volunteer program more inclusive for all residents of Illinois by:

-- Developing a community of practice around diversity issues and barriers to inclusion for leaders of the Master Naturalist program.
+- Developing a community of practice around diversity issues and barriers to inclusion for program leaders.

 - Engaging with leaders in communities of color in the areas served by the program to understand how the program can better serve those communities and invite some of those leaders to serve as members of an advisory board to the program.
 Building these relationships should allow us to develop more culturally responsive and intentional recruitment strategies for the program.

 - Develop a continuing education module to provide trained Master Naturalists with a foundational knowledge of diversity issues in natural resource conservation, tools for working with diverse communities, and resources for growth.

 - Modify the Master Naturalist Manual, a central piece of the training program, so it is more accessible and relevant to diverse communities.

 These objectives support the Extension mission, helping make the Master Naturalist program more accessible to a wider array of people, while also attracting more diverse participants to solve natural resource conservation problems.